-Skills and Experience Relevance to Rockwell Automation's Strategy No. of Directors Public Company CEO or Executive Leadership, including hands-on responsibility for strategic and operational planning, financial reporting, compliance, risk management, and talent management, and a track record of success in delivering growth strategies.
-Specific attributes include ability to manage complexity, ethical approach to conducting business, ability to resolve conflict, and ability to lead high-functioning teams.
+Relevance to Rockwell Automation's Strategy No. of Directors Rockwell Automation is a large global public company with complex organizational, operational, and business processes.
+Directors with experience leading large companies provide unique insights on strategy and operations needed to drive strong results and achieve enterprise goals.
+(1) Rockwell Automation does business in more than 100 countries.
+Our global presence is important to our competitive advantage.
+Directors who understand global business opportunities and challenges and global talent needs provide guidance on how to drive growth in markets around the world.
+8 Rockwell Automation's business involves complex financial transactions and reporting.
+Directors with a high level of financial literacy assist in evaluating our financial position, capital structure, financial strategy, and financial reporting.
 Rockwell Automation is a large global public company with complex organizational, operational, and business processes.
 Directors with experience leading large companies provide unique insights on strategy and operations needed to drive strong results and achieve enterprise goals.
-10 Global Business , including a track record of growing market share and revenue in markets around the world; an understanding of how to drive growth in both mature and emerging markets, as well as regulated and free markets; and insight into the talent needs of diverse geographic markets.
 Rockwell Automation does business in more than 100 countries.
 Our global presence is important to our competitive advantage.
 Directors who understand global business opportunities and challenges and global talent needs provide guidance on how to drive growth in markets around the world.
-7 Financial/Accounting , including an understanding of finance and financial reporting processes, and awareness of strategies to ensure accurate and compliant reporting and robust financial controls.
-Directors with a financial/accounting background may meet regulatory requirements to be deemed a "Financial Expert".
 Rockwell Automation's business involves complex financial transactions and reporting.
-Directors with a high level of financial literacy assist in evaluating our financial position, capital structure, financial strategy, and financial reporting.
-10
+Directors with a high level of financial literacy assist in evaluating our financial position, capital structure, financial strategy,